Recovering nonsmooth coefficients for higher-order perturbations of a polyharmonic operator: Introduction

-The study of inverse problems for the biharmonic operator was initiated by Krupchyk, Lassas and Uhlmann \cite{MR2873860} who consider operators with with terms involving derivatives up to first order and establish that the coefficients of the lower order terms are uniquely determined by measurements of the Dirichlet to Neumann map for the operator on certain subsets of the boundary.
+The study of inverse problems for the biharmonic operator was initiated by Krupchyk, Lassas and Uhlmann \cite{MR2873860} who consider operators with terms involving derivatives up to first order and establish that the coefficients of the lower order terms are uniquely determined by measurements of the Dirichlet to Neumann map for the operator on certain subsets of the boundary.
 This work requires that the zeroth order term be bounded and measurable and the coefficients in the first order term must be Lipschitz.
 An extension of this result to polyharmonic operators appeared in a subsequent paper also by Krupchyk, Lassas and Uhlmann \cite{MR3118392}.
-There is additional work on inverse problems for polyharmonic operators that we will not have time to summarize here.
 We will limit our summary to papers focusing on the regularity needed to obtain a uniqueness result and refer the reader to the papers cited for additional background.
 The work of Assylbekov \cite{MR3627033,MR3691848} considers operators where the zeroth order term $A^{(0)}$ has $ s>-m/2$ derivatives in a certain $L^p$-space and the first order term is in a Sobolev space of order $ -m/2 + 1 $.
 Under these assumptions and with a restriction on the dimension, they are able to establish that the coefficients are determined by the Dirichlet to Neumann map for the operator.
 The restriction on the dimension was removed by Assylbekov and Iyer in a later paper \cite{MR4027047}.
 A related, interesting result is due to Krupchyk and Uhlmann \cite{MR3484382} who consider operators with zeroth order term $A^{(0)}$ in the $L^p$ space with $p>n/2m$.
-While these potentials are smoother than those considered by Assylbekov and Iyer, it is interesting to note that the result of Krupchyck and Uhlmann does not follow from the work of Assylbekov and Iyer by Sobolev embedding.
+While these potentials are smoother than those considered by Assylbekov and Iyer, it is interesting to note that the result of Krupchyk and Uhlmann does not follow from the work of Assylbekov and Iyer by Sobolev embedding.